phalcon-orphanage/docs/en/reference/routing.rst

 Routing
 =======
 A router recognizes a URI and decompose it into parameters to determine which controller, and action of that controller should receive the request.

 Default Behavior
 ----------------
-Phalcon uses by default the router.
-When a is used as bootstrap,a router of this kind is automatically instantiated inside it.
+Phalcon uses by default the Phalcon_Router_Rewrite router.
+When a Phalcon_Controller_Front is used as bootstrap, a router of this kind is automatically instantiated inside it.
 Router_Rewrite is a very simple router that always expects a URI that match the following pattern:/:controller/:action/:params.
 For example, for a URL like this  *http://phalconphp.com/documentation/show/about.html*, this router will decompose it as follows:

 +------------+---------------+
 | Controller | documentation |